 tar -czf home.tar.gz . bg jobs

-bzip2 command is used to compress or decompress file(s).
+bzip2 command is used to compress or decompress the file(s).

 bzip2 -z filename Compress bzip2 -d filename.bz2 Decompress